 How much do young real estate agents make?

-Younger real estate agents don’t necessarily make less than any other age group, based on their age alone.
-However, the amount of commission an agent earns can correlate to their experience.
-Typically, a real estate agent won’t make very much in their first year in the business.
-But as they get more clients and gain experience, their income will increase over the years.
+Younger real estate agents don’t necessarily make less than any other age group based on their age alone.
+However, an agent’s commission can correlate to their experience.
+Typically, a real estate agent won’t make much in their first year in the business.
+But their income will increase as they get more clients and gain experience.

 How young can you be as a real estate agent?

 So, exactly how young can you join the real estate industry?
-Depending on the state, you have to be 18 or 19 years of age in order to get your real estate license.
+Depending on the state, you must be 18 or 19 years of age to get your real estate license.

 Final Thoughts on Being a Young Real Estate Agent

-Entering the real estate industry young does not have to be a hindrance to your career.
-In fact, it can even turn out to be beneficial.
+Entering the real estate industry young does not have to hinder your career.
+It can even turn out to be beneficial.
 For example, clients might be more confident that you are familiar with the latest technology.

 In addition, beginning your business early gives you more time to gain experience and learn from your mistakes.
-You will also have more time and energy to devote to your business, compared to someone older with more responsibilities in their lives.
+You will also have more time and energy to devote to your business than older people with more responsibilities.

 How old were you when you started your real estate business?
 What advice would you give to younger agents?
 Let me know in the comments below!